boltops-tools/ufo-docs/_docs/config/reference.md

 {% include config/reference/ecs.md %}
 {% include config/reference/elb.md %}
 {% include config/reference/exec.md %}
+layering.show | false | Shows used layers for both config and vars.
+Very useful for debugging layers.
+There are nuances with this option.
+It should be set in `.ufo/config.rb` and not be set dynamically.
+So only `true` or `false` values should be used.
+This is because config layers are processed so early that UFO parses the config file for this value internally.
 {% include config/reference/logging.md %}
 {% include config/reference/names.md %}
 ps.format | auto | Default format of ps tasks output.
 Examples: auto csv table tab json.
 The auto format means table format is used if terminal is wide enough.
 If terminal is not wide enough, json format is used.